1 Introduction

 In 1325 BC, the inhabitants of Coroneia, together with Itonus, son of Boeotus, participated in the siege of Thebes by Amphion and Zethus.

-Locrus, the son of Physcius and Maera, also joined Thebes offensive through his relationship with his sister Thebe's husband Zethus.
+Locrus, son of Physcius of Locris and Maera, also participated in the siege of Thebes through a connection with her sister Thebe's husband Zethus.
 Maera's father Proetus was the brother of Coronus, the founder of Coroneia.
-[49]
+[51]

 Near Coroneia was the sanctuary of the Itonian Athena.
 [52]

-Arne was a town inherited by Boeotus from his grandfather Aeolus, and Itonus was founded by Itonus, father of Boeotus.
-[52]
+Arne was a town inherited by Boeotus from his grandfather Aeolus, and Itonus was founded by Boeotus' father Itonus.
+[54]

 The Leleges, led by Locrus, son of Physcius, son of Amphictyon, also participated in the attack on Thebes by Amphion and Zethus.
 [55]